scarlett-foundation/scarlett-core/Scarlett-Lightpaper.md

 - **Economic Bandwidth**: A programmable token supply (`sclt`) governed on-chain and allocated by the community to fund compute, reward data, and incentivise innovation.
 - **Permissionless Innovation**: A developer-first platform supporting both native modules and smart contracts, enabling a permissionless AI ecosystem.
-- **Democratic Governance**: A powerful on-chain governance system that allows users, developers, and stakeholders to co-determine the protocol’s future.
+- **Democratic Governance**: A powerful on-chain governance system that allows users, developers, and stakeholders to co-determine the protocol's future.

 ---

-## 3. The Four Pillars of Scarlett
+## 3. Scarlett's Foundations: A New Operating System for Intelligence

 Scarlett rests on four core design principles that together form a self-sustaining, decentralised AI ecosystem.

 ### Pillar 1: A Provably Fair & Decentralised Genesis

-Scarlett’s legitimacy begins at genesis.
+Scarlett's legitimacy begins at genesis.
 It implements a **Satoshi-style fair launch**: no venture capital, no pre-mine, no insiders.
 Instead, the founding stake is programmatically burned over time through on-chain transactions.

 This mechanism achieves two outcomes:
 - **Credible Neutrality**: No privileged parties.
 The protocol evolves solely through community consensus.